 Dr Curjel: Did the singers perceive the artistic directors as authorities or, as it was sometimes claimed, as tyrants, or even as wild-beast tamers?

 Husler: Yes, as tamers, no doubt.
 Even as tyrannic tamers.
 But also as authorities.
 The singers believed in the approach and submitted to the idea.
 It was a very committed team.
 The undertaking they belonged to certainly had many friends but also strong enemies.
 This alone caused them to stick together.
 They were supposed to, and wanted to, prove something.
 Their comradeship was extraordinary.
 No intrigues would arise.
 I remember that before rehearsals for a performance of “Die Verkaufte Braut” three “Brides” were sitting in my room.
 Novotna, Haidersbach and Zaezilie Reich.
 I remember them discussing, absolutely unselfishly, who of them should sing.
 Haidersbach said Novotna was the original Czech.
 Novotna said that Haidersbach had the more suitable lyric voice, whereas she herself was a coloratura soprano.
-And Reich then put forward an argument (and against herself) the the benefit of the whole group.
+And Reich then put forward an argument (and against herself) to the benefit of the whole group.
 Where could you find such a thing?

 Dr Curjel: What were the consequences for the singers of such an artistic approach as that of the Kroll Opera?